MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-updating-the-controls-on-a-ribbon-at-run-time.md

  This walkthrough illustrates the following tasks:

--   Creating a new Outlook VSTO Add-in project.
+-   Create a new Outlook VSTO Add-in project.

--   Designing a custom Ribbon group.
+-   Design a custom Ribbon group.

--   Adding the custom group to a built-in tab.
+-   Add the custom group to a built-in tab.

--   Updating controls on the Ribbon at run time.
+-   Update controls on the ribbon at runtime.

 > [!NOTE]
 >  Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
 The Visual Studio edition that you have and the settings that you use determine these elements.
 For more information, see [Personalize the Visual Studio IDE](../ide/personalizing-the-visual-studio-ide.md).